MicrosoftDocs/Viva/Viva/insights/Use/manager-settings.md

 # Manager settings

-As an admin for Microsoft Viva Insights or Workplace Analytics, you can set up and edit **Manager settings** to allow all measured people managers or a specified group of managers access to aggregate collaboration insights about their team and the ability to start plans for their team in Workplace Analytics.
+As an admin for Microsoft Viva Insights or Workplace Analytics, you can set up and edit **Manager settings** to allow all measured people managers or a specified group of managers access to aggregate collaboration insights about their team.
 Only managers whose team meets or exceeds the **Minimum team size** setting can access Workplace Analytics.
 The size of the team counts the manager and all the employees who directly or indirectly report to that manager within the organization's reporting hierarchy.

 The following are based on the latest organizational (HR) data that's been successfully uploaded and processed in Workplace Analytics:

-* **Measured managers** - Total number of people managers who are assigned licenses in Workplace Analytics.
+* **Measured managers** - Total number of people managers who are assigned licenses in Workplace Analytics prior to October 2021.
+Managers who are assigned licenses starting October 2021, can only access their team's insights within the Viva Insights app in Teams.
-* **Managers enabled** - Total number of people managers who meet the minimum team size and have access to their team's insights and plans in Workplace Analytics.
+* **Managers enabled** - Total number of people managers who meet the minimum team size and have access to their team's insights.

-**Owner** – Only Admins have full access to this page.
-For details, see [Assign roles](../setup/assign-roles-to-wpa-admins.md).

 ![Manager settings.](../images/wpa/use/manager-settings.png)

 * **Minimum team size** - You can set the minimum size of a team that a manager is allowed to view insights about and start plans for.
 The minimum size allowed is 10.
 This section also shows you how many measured managers currently have teams that are equal to or more than the minimum setting.
-* **Insights and plans** - You can select to allow all licensed managers access to aggregated collaboration insights about their teams and to start and manage plans for their teams.
-Or you can upload a .csv file that lists the email addresses for the managers you want to give access to their team's insights in Teams and plans in Workplace Analytics.
+* **Insights** - You can select to allow all licensed managers access to aggregated collaboration insights about their teams.
+Or you can upload a .csv file that lists the email addresses for the managers you want to have access.

 <!-- REMOVING (12/4/2020) FOR NOW.
 REINSTATE PERHAPS IN JANUARY 2021.
   * If you turn **Insights and plans** on, your organizational hierarchy file will also be used to power personal insights for managers in the [Insights add-in](../myanalytics/use/add-in.md), the [MyAnalytics dashboard](../myanalytics/use/dashboard-2.md), and other MyAnalytics surfaces.
 This file will complement hierarchy information from Azure AD.
 If a manager in your organization has team members who are listed in both Azure AD and Workplace Analytics, the system will default to using the Workplace Analytics data; otherwise it will use whichever source is available.